 Original Language Showing Markup Proposed Revised Language 611A.033 regarding the prosecutor's duties under the Victim's Rights Act to make reasonable efforts to provide advance notice of any change in the schedule of court proceedings.
 This would include the Omnibus Hearing as well as trial or any other hearing.
-Rule 11.07 requires appropriate findings upon for the determinations made on the Omnibus Hearing issues presented at the Omnibus Hearing in order that the basis for the determinations may clearly appear.
+Rule 11.07 requires appropriate findings upon_for the determinations made on the Omnibus Hearing issues presented_at_the Omnibus Hearing in order that the basis for the determinations may clearly appear .
 Rule 11.08, subd.
 1 requires that a record of the Omnibus Hearing shall be made, and Rule 11.08, subd.
 2 prescribes the circumstances in which a transcript may be furnished to the parties.
 The verbatim record required by Rule 11.08, subd.
 1, may be made by a court reporter or recording equipment.
-The intent of the Omnibus Hearing rules is that all issues that can be determined before trial shallmust be heard at the Omnibus decided Hearing before and Consequently, when the Omnibus Hearing is held before a judge other than the trial judge, the trial judge, except in extraordinary circumstances will adhere to the findings and determinations of the Omnibus Hearing judge.
+The intent of the Omnibus Hearing rules is that all issues that can be determined before trial shall must be heard at the Omnibus Hearing and decided before trial.
+Consequently, when the Omnibus Hearing is held before a judge other than the trial judge, the trial judge, except in extraordinary circumstances will adhere to the findings and determinations of the Omnibus Hearing judge.
 See State v.
 Coe, 298 N.W.2d 770, 771-72 (Minn.
 1980) and State v.
 Hamling, 314 N.W.2d 224, 225 (Minn.
 1982) (where this issue was discussed, but not decided).
 A defendant who is not discharged following the Omnibus Hearing shall plead to the indictment or complaint in the district court or be given additional time within which to plead.
 If the defendant pleads not guilty, not guilty by reason of mental illness or mental deficiency, or double jeopardy or that prosecution is barred by Minn.
-Stat. § 609.035, a trial date shall be set.
-(Rule 11.10) If the Omnibus Hearing or any part of it is continued pursuant to Rule 11.07, Rule 11.1011.08 further provides that the defendant may enter a plea including a not guilty plea at the first Omnibus Hearing appearance.
-This assures that if a defendant wishes to demand a speedy trial under Rule 11.1011.09, the running of the time limit for that will not be delayed by continuing the plea until the continued Omnibus Hearing.
-If the trial date is continued, see Minn.
-Stat. § 611A.033 regarding the prosecuting attorney'sprosecutor's duties under Victim's Rights Act to make reasonable efforts to provide advance notice of the continuance.
+Stat. § 609.035,